Medical Advisory Committee

 The Pop Warner Medical Advisory Committee is led by physicians with expertise in neuromedicine and sports safety and includes:

-- Lawrence Lemak, MD, founder of Lemak Sports Medicine, The Alabama Sports Foundation and the National Center for Sports Safety, and medical advisor for USA Football.
+- Lawrence Lemak, MD, founder of Lemak Sports Medicine, The Alabama Sports Foundation and the National Center for Sports Safety.
+He is the Chief Medical Officer for Major League Soccer and Chairman of the Board of Youth Sports of the Americas.

-- Tony L. Strickland, M.S., Ph.D., is the founder and Chairman of the Sports Concussion Institute, and Program Director of the Memory Disorders and Concussion Management Clinics.
+- Tony L. Strickland, M.S., Ph.D., founder and Chairman of the Sports Concussion Institute, and Program Director of the Memory Disorders and Concussion Management Clinics.

 Pop Warner instituted a dedicated concussion rule in 2010.
 The concussion rule echoes the NFL and USA Football’s concussion safety and awareness principles, including “when in doubt, sit them out.”